Work Allotments & Earnings Limits

-Students who have completed an application for financial aid and have eligibility for federal work-study funds (FWS) may receive a Federal Work-Study (FWS) award as part of their financial aid package.
-This award is commonly referred to as a "work allotment" or earnings limit.
-Most students use this award to cover books, supplies and personal expenses.
-Students' total yearly earnings must not exceed the total work award: Students are not eligible to work on campus once they have earned their full work allotments.
+Students who have completed an application for financial aid and have eligibility for federal work-study funds (FWS) may receive a FWS award as part of their financial aid package.
+Students who do not received FWS are automatically eligible for Wheaton Work (WW).
+Both are commonly referred to as a "work allotments" or earnings limit.
+Most students use these funds to cover books, supplies and personal expenses.
+Students' total yearly earnings must not exceed the total work allotments: Students are not eligible to work on campus once they have earned their full work allotments.
 Unused work-study allotments may not be carried over to the next academic year.

-What happens if my work-study funds run out before the end of the academic year?
+What happens if my Federal Work Study or Wheaton Work funds run out before the end of the academic year?

 You are responsible for managing your work awards appropriately.
-If your work-study funds run out, you must stop working on campus.
+If your FWS or WW funds run out, you must stop working on campus.
+You cannot continue working in your position on a volunteer basis.

 Non academic year employment